 11 February 1998

-Once they sneak by the dogs, Greg can take Dharma for their first Valentine's Day weekend to a B&B he booked.
-After a stressing drive, while she litters, plays childish car spotting games and makes him bury a roadkill, and a cop books them just during the sunset, Greg is not amused the place isn't nearly as romantic as made out on the website, while Dharma takes to the dump's owners, Alice Binns and her equally measly adult son Kenny, who reacts to the truthful criticism on the trailer, actually his room, surprisingly...
-Meanwhile a bad phone connection makes Kitty and Edward fear the animals benefit junk swap the Finkelstein invite them to is a sordid swingers affair...
+Once they sneak by their dogs, Greg can take Dharma for their first Valentine's Day weekend outing, a B&B he booked.
+Greg endures a stressful drive, during which Dharma litters, plays childish car spotting games, and makes him bury roadkill.
+To top it off, they are arrested and booked during the romantic sunset they had hoped to enjoy together.
+Greg is unhappy when the B&B isn't nearly as romantic as made out on the website, but Dharma takes a liking to the dump's owners, Alice Binns and her measly adult son Kenny.
+Meanwhile a bad phone connection makes Kitty and Edward fear that the animal benefit junk swap the Finkelstein invite them to is a actually sordid wife swapping swingers affair.

 25 February 1998